We investigate various aspects of your flying equipment.

 Once you own a reserve, you must check the pins every time you fly.
 Accidental deployments are risky moments because you tend to land on things you didn’t want to land on.

-The DHV recently ran a study on various pod harnesses and criticised the placement of the reserve handle (http://www.dhv.de/web/en/safety/articles-statistics/pod-harness-test/).
+Various studies have been done relating to the placement of the reserve handle on harness, with differing opinions.
 Be sure you know where your handle is!
 Practice reaching the handle on every flight, so it is second nature.

 HIGH ADVENTURE BEAMER 3 ^ Steerable reserve with incredibly low sink rate and fast opening time